 Kentucky does have various circumstances in which the one-year personal injury statute of limitations “clock” will be paused.

 If a personal injury victim is under the age of 18 or has been declared legally incapacitated, then the statute of limitations will be paused.
-The one year clock will begin ticking as soon as the disability is removed.
+The one-year clock will begin ticking as soon as the disability is removed.
 In these cases, this means that the injury victim has reached the age of 18 or that the victim has been declared competent.

 Additionally, state law says that if the alleged negligent party in the case leaves Kentucky after the incident occurs, but before a lawsuit can be filed, the statute of limitations clock will be paused until they return to the state.
 Additionally, if the defendant in the case takes steps to conceal themselves within the state, the statute of limitations will also be paused until they are found.

-Any injury victim who fails to file their lawsuit within the required one-year time frame almost certainly have their case dismissed by the court.
+Any injury victim who fails to file their lawsuit within the required one-year time frame almost certainly has their case dismissed by the court.
 This means that the injury victim will be unable to recover any compensation for their losses, regardless of how severe their injuries are or how clear the defendant’s liability is in the case.

 If you or somebody you care about has been injured due to the actions of another individual or entity in Kentucky, you need to work with a skilled Lexington personal injury lawyer as soon as possible.
 An attorney can use their resources to conduct a complete investigation into the case and help determine liability.
 Your attorney will also ensure that all deadlines are met for the case and that any paperwork is filed on time.